DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-edit-column.md

 ### EditCommandProps

-Describes properties passed to a component that renders command controls within the command column cell.
+Describes properties passed to a component that renders command control within the command column cell.

 A value with the following shape: